Useful Accessible Accessories for Education

 Alternatively, you might want to look to a fully adjustable tablet stand which works a little like a monitor arm to move it round on your desk.

-If you often find yourself using your tablet for annotations or sketches, you can also get stands which can prop your tablet up at a more comfortable drawing angle like working on an easel.
+If you often find yourself using your tablet for annotations or sketches, you can get stands which can prop your tablet up at a more comfortable drawing angle like working on an easel.

 Electronic magnifiers